danielsreichenbach/mopaq/CONTRIBUTING.md

-# Contributing to WoW MPQ
+# Contributing to `mopaq`

-First off, thank you for considering contributing to WoW MPQ! 🎉 We're excited to have you join our community.
+First off, thank you for considering contributing to `mopaq`! 🎉 We're excited to have you join our community.
 This document provides guidelines and instructions to make the contribution process smooth and effective for everyone.

 ## 📝 Table of Contents